erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 3. Admins cannot "claim" users by adding them to their groups if they don't already share a group beforehand
 4. Only superusers can assign initial groups to users with no groups
 5. Group membership is for organization (you can use it to form roles, permission inheritance etc. on your frontend)
-6. Permission operations are blocked when permissions system is disabled

-**When groups system is disabled:**
-- Admins can manage all users (no group restrictions apply)
-- This simplifies admin management when group-based delegation is not needed

 Example admin listing users in their groups:
 ```http